remotex-labs/xJet-expect/docs/src/versions/v1.0.x/modifiers.md

 # Modifiers

 Modifiers enhance your test assertions by adapting matcher behavior for different scenarios.
-T hey connect your `xExpect()` statement to the actual matcher, allowing for more flexible and powerful tests in your xJet test suites.
+T hey connect your `expect()` statement to the actual matcher, allowing for more flexible and powerful tests in your xJet test suites.

 ## not
 Inverts your assertion to verify that something is false rather than true.